COVID: Will India be able to meet its vaccination target? | DW | 30.07.2021

-Despite the uptick in the pace of vaccinations, production and supply problems continue to be a hurdle.
-The Indian government is still hopeful to vaccinate the whole adult population by the end of the year.
+Despite an uptick in the pace of vaccinations, production and supply problems continue to be a hurdle.
+The Indian government is still hopeful of vaccinating the entire adult population by the end of the year.

 It is estimated that India's vaccination rate will need to increase six-fold to meet its ambitious target

-Over 450 million Indians have received one jab of a coronavirus vaccine and 98 million have received both shots — that means just over 7.2% of the country's 1.3 billion populationare vaccinated.
+Over 450 million Indians have received one jab of a coronavirus vaccine and 98 million have received both shots — that means just over 7.2% of the country's 1.3 billion populationis vaccinated.

-Based on available data, statisticians say India needs to accelerate its vaccination drive by six to achieve its target of immunizing its entire adult population of 940 million by the end of 2021.
+Based on available data, statisticians say India needs to accelerate its vaccination drive six-fold to achieve its target of immunizing its entire adult population of 940 million by the end of 2021.

 India's vaccination drive began on January 16.
-It has been marked by a shortage of vaccines, differential pricing and a bitter struggle between states and the federal government over supply.
+It has been marred by a shortage of vaccines, differential pricing and a bitter struggle between states and the federal government over supply.

-Yet the government seems confident of meeting its vaccination target despite major obstructions to procurement.
+Yet the government seems confident of meeting its vaccination target despite these major obstructions.

 Last week, Health Minister Bharati Pravin Pawar told parliament that 1.35 billion vaccines would likely be made available across the country between August and December, and that advance payments had already been made to manufacturers.

-However, Pawar was quick to point out that while "no fixed timeline" could be indicated in view of the evolving nature of the pandemic, those above 18 would be vaccinated by December 2021.
+However, Pawar was quick to point out that while "no fixed timeline" could be implemented in light of the evolving nature of the pandemic, those over the age of 18 would be vaccinated by December 2021.

-N K Arora, who heads the National Expert Group on Vaccine Administration, also expressed confidence that the government would be able to meet its target.
-This was based on the boost in vaccine supply expected over the coming months.
+N K Arora, who heads the National Expert Group on Vaccine Administration, also expressed confidence the government would be able to meet its target.
+This is based on a vaccine supply boost expected over the coming months.

-"There has been a gradual increase in the availability of vaccines," Arora told India's channel NDTV, adding that the country needs to add between 75 and 100,000 immunization centers to meet its deadline.
+"There has been a gradual increase in the availability of vaccines," Arora told India's NDTV television channel, adding that the country needs to add between 75,000 and 100,000 immunization centers to meet its deadline.

 The government's new vaccination policy came into effect on June 21.
-It shifted to centralized procurement of vaccines after several states faced difficulties in procuring and managing the funding of vaccines.
-The immunization pace has since picked up again.
+It shifted to centralized procurement of vaccines after several states faced difficulties in acquiring and managing the funding of vaccines.
+The pace of immunizations has since picked up again.

-In June, India had administered 118 million doses and is likely to administer 124 million doses by the end of this month as it has been vaccinating roughly 4 million people a day, according to government data.
+In June, India administered 118 million doses and is likely to administer 124 million doses by the end of this month.
+Roughly 4 million people a day are being vaccinated, according to government data.

-Critics say there is no clarity on how and when the vaccines will be procured.
+Critics say it is not clear how and when the vaccines will be obtained.

 "If 1.35 billion vaccines are to be procured, it would mean 270 million doses every month or 8.8 million doses per day on average," Vikas Bajpai, a social medicine and community health expert, told DW.

-The government will need to be able to acquire many more vaccine doses to speed up its vaccination drive
+The government will need to acquire many more doses of the vaccine if it wishes to speed up its vaccination drive

-Administering 124 million vaccine doses in a month has proved India's best performance so far, but scaling up to 270 million doses is going to be an arduous task, says Bajpai.
+Administering 124 million doses a month of the vaccine has proved to be India's best performance so far, but scaling up to 270 million doses is going to be an arduous task, says Bajpai.

-"Vaccinations don't happen on demand.
+"Vaccinations do not happen on demand.
 Has the production capacity increased or have the manufacturers been asked to ramp up?" queries Bajpai.

 India's national network of civil society organizations and health rights activists slammed the deadline as unrealistic.

-They point to the government's failure to involve local communities in their vaccine policy, which has seriously impaired trust among sections of the population and influenced the way they view vaccination.
+They point to the government's failure to involve local communities in their vaccine policy, which has seriously impaired trust among sections of the population and influenced the way they view vaccinations.

 "The questionable basis for emergency authorization approvals and the lack of a robust mechanism to address possible adverse effects will push the deadline," said Prasad.

-Not all experts are on the same page as to whether India was on course to complete its vaccination process by the end of the year.
+Not all experts are on the same page as to whether India is on course to complete its vaccination process by the end of the year.

 Reddy said that the government's new-found belief was based on scaled up production and the likely regulatory approval of several new vaccines in advanced stages of clinical trials.

-W Shally Awathi, a paediatric pulmonologist from Lucknow says the goal is "doable."
+W Shally Awathi, a pediatric pulmonologist from Lucknow, says the goal is "doable."

 It quickly became clear that the two vaccine manufacturers, the Serum Institute of India (SII) — which produces Covishield — and the Hyderabad-based Bharat Biotech — which produces Covaxin — were not going to be able to meet the demand.